dubotics/dubotics.github.io/README.md

 [tb]: http://getbootstrap.com/
 [jk]: http://jekyllrb.com/

-## Build Instructions
+## Initial Build Instructions

+Note: You will only have to follow the steps under this section once, when you are setting up your local environment for the very first time.
+These instructions assume that you're somewhat familiar with using the command line, and with using git.

 Note: The following instructions were almost directly copied from Github's [instructions][gh] on setting up Jekyll.

 1. Install [Ruby][rb] (version 1.9.3 or 2.0.0); possibly higher
 2. Install [Bundler][bn]: `gem install bundler`
+3. Download a copy of this website: `git clone https://github.com/dubotics/dubotics.github.io.git`.
+4. Navigate to the newly created folder within the command line.
-3. Install dependencies: `bundle install` (run this within the project folder)
+5. Install dependencies: `bundle install` (run this within the project folder)
-4. If you are running Windows, you may need to do the following due to a bug in the syntax
+6. If you are running Windows, you may need to do the following due to a bug in the syntax
     highlighter we use.
-This may be fixed in future versions of `pygments.rb`, so try this only if it continues to throw an error:
+This may be fixed in future versions of `pygments.rb`, so try this only if testing the website throws an error:

         gem uninstall pygments.rb --version "=0.5.2"
         gem install pygments.rb --version "=0.5.0"